Cofibrantly generated lax orthogonal factorisation systems: Order-enriched awfs s

-We now turn our attention to the case of preorder-enriched \textsc{awfs}s and their cofibrant \kz-generation.
-The case of a locally presentable base category can be easily extracted from the results in~\cite{1412.6559}, so we here concentrate in the non-locally presentable case, as to include important examples as that of the category of topological spaces. \begin{Ass} Let us assume that our category $\V\subseteq\Cat$ is in fact a subcategory of the cartesian closed category $\Pord$ of preorders. \end{Ass}
+We now turn our attention to the case of order-enriched \textsc{awfs}s and their cofibrant \kz-generation.
+The case of a locally presentable base category was dealt with in \S \ref{sec:exist-locally-pres}, so we now concentrate in the non-locally presentable case, as to include important examples as that of the category of topological spaces.
+The section ends with a short comparison with \cite{MR3283679}.

+We will denote the category of posets by \Pord.
+By poset we mean a set equipped with a partial ordering that is antisymmetric, or equivalently, a small category that has at most one morphism between any two objects and whose isomorphisms are identity morphisms. \begin{Ass} Let us assume that our category $\V\subseteq\Cat$ is the cartesian closed category $\Pord$ of posets.
+We equip it with an accessible \textsc{lofs} $(\mathsf{E},\mathsf{M})$. \end{Ass}